MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-219-Small-Business-Programs/subpart-219.71-Pilot-MentorProtégé-Program/section-219.7103-1.md

 ##### 219.7103-1 General. #####

-Link to an amendment published at 87 FR 52349, Aug.
-25, 2022.

-The procedures for application, acceptance, and participation in the Program are in Appendix I, Policy and Procedures for the DoD Pilot Mentor-Protégé Program.
-The Director, SBP, of each military department or defense agency has the authority to approve contractors as mentor firms, approve mentor-protégé agreements, and forward approved mentor-protégé agreements to the contracting officer when funding is available.
+The procedures for application, acceptance, and participation in the Program are in appendix I, Policy and Procedures for the DoD Pilot Mentor-Protégé Program.
+The Mentor-Protégé Program Director, OSBP, OUSD(A&S), has the authority to approve contractors as mentor firms.
+The Director, OSBP, of each military department or defense agency has the authority to approve mentor-protégé agreements and forward approved mentor-protégé agreements to the contracting officer when funding is available.

-[69 FR 74995, Dec.
-15, 2004, as amended at 73 FR 46813, Aug.
-12, 2008]
+[87 FR 52349, Aug.
+25, 2022]